 And you're sure it's from the bottom bracket area?

 But you don't have one of these, do you?
-You have a creaky Sram Red or Force carbon crank / Cannondale SiSL1 or SL2 / Rotor / Quarq or any other system with a spider-arm-splined-interface, featuring a retaining bolt or retaining ring arrangement.
+Your mountain bike's creaking crank is a Sram Red or Force carbon crank / Cannondale SiSL1 or SL2 / Rotor / Quarq or any other system with a spider-arm-splined-interface, featuring a retaining bolt or retaining ring arrangement.
 These bike crank systems are superbly made, modular, and therefore easy to customize, and adapt, and---from what I've seen---are the most likely to creak due to all of the above features.

 Fact of Bike Life #302: Creaks are movements.
 Usually very small movements.
 Take this Cannondale SiSL1 crankarm spline (Pic 1) for instance, and this Sram carbon crank (Pic 2).
 The blue arrows point out the raw, shiny areas where the black anodic layer has been rubbed off.
 There are matching marks inside each of the chainring spiders.

 This is a visual clue to something your ears already know; that movement was occurring despite the fact that the spider retaining ring or the Sram triple Torx bolt setup was as tight as James May's grip on an Arial Atom steering wheel.
 I know this is going to come as a shock, but the factory is supposed to assemble these with Loctite.
 Why wasn't it done?
 You'd have to ask the folks at the factory.
 Bottom line: Creaks are movement.
 Stop the movement and you fix the creak.

 The following is a step by step guide to fixing a creaking bike for good.
 Or at least for a few thousand miles.

 The bad news is that you're going to need some specialized tools, unless you've got a Sram crank, and then all you'll need is a T25.
 For all others you'll need the exact spider tool required...and it's not gonna be cheap.
 Pic 3 shows but a few.
 Don't bother going any further until you have the right tool in your hand.